Portable Fire Pits by HK Offroad

 - Ships our warehouse next day (in most cases).
 If you see SOLD OUT just check back next day as we stock up on more plates - Local pick up in Covina is welcome

-- Custom cut-outs available for your own logo, family name, business name, US Military branch, preferred sports team etc. As long as we can draw it, we can cut it (additional cost ranges from $25 to $50 depending on complexity of design) Email us a phot of your requested cut out design for a quote.
-Send to firstname.lastname@example.org
+- Custom cut-outs available for your own logo, family name, business name, US Military branch, preferred sports team etc. As long as we can draw it, we can cut it.
+Email us a photo of your requested cut out design for verification.
+Send to email@example.com

 - Arrives bare steel.
 We don't like paint on our fire pits.
 Instead we prefer bare steel with a light coat of vegetable oil on the outside to preserve the steel from rust.
 If it should ever rust, simply rub some sand paper across the steel and good as new.

-- "The Glamper" fire pit has 12" height from the base of the fire which is RV campground compliant
+- "The Glamper" fire pit has 12" height from the base of the fire which is RV campground compliant.
+Note, the Glamper is huge!!!

 ***IMPORTANT***Campfire Safety Information - Provided by ReserveAmerica.com